ateaspace/data-capsule-tts/espeakedit-ng-complete/README.md

-# eSpeak NG - Complete Package Setup
+# eSpeakEdit NG - Complete Package Setup

-This package contains a standalone collection of libraries and packages required to run the [eSpeak NG](https://github.com/espeak-ng/espeak-ng) program.
-The latest revision is setup to run **version 1.50** of eSpeak NG.
+This package contains a standalone collection of libraries and packages required to run the [eSpeakEdit-NG](https://github.com/valdisvi/espeak-ng-espeakedit) program.
+The latest revision is setup to run **commit 7fe8e92** of the project.

-This package builds eSpeak NG to use `PulseAudio` as the audio output engine.
+This package uses `PulseAudio` as the audio output engine.

 This package has been tested on the following configurations:
 * Ubuntu 18.04 LTS w/ gcc 7.5.0